Zainal Abidin Jamil

 Zainal Abidin bin Jamil (born 5 August 1999) is a Malaysian professional footballer who plays as a centre-back for Malaysia Super League side Negeri Sembilan FC.

-Club Career
+Club career

 Zainal Abidin started his youth career at FELDA United F.C. in the 2020 season before joining the PJ City President's Cup squad the following season and being absorbed by P. Maniam in the Super League competition.

+Negeri Sembilan

 He was officially announced as a new Negeri Sembilan FC player on 13 January 2023.
+For the 2025–26 season, Zainal remains with Negeri Sembilan FC for a third consecutive season following the club’s official confirmation.